cdiniz/quill-async-akka-http/README.md

 It supports the following features:

-* Generic Data Access layer, create a DAL with crud for an entity with just one line
 * Models as case classes (quill main feature)
 * Compile time query generation (quill main feature)
 * Cake pattern for DI